jeffreytse/jekyll-jeffreytse-blog/_posts/2018-12-13-list-of-symbols-and-names.md

 ¾         three quarters fraction
 ⅔         two thirds fraction
 ⁂         asterism
+∠         angle
+⌒         semicircle
+⊙         circle
+○         circumference
+π         pi
+△         triangle
+⊥         perpendicular to
+∪         union of
+∩         intersection of
+∫         the integral of
+∑         (sigma) summation of
+℃         degree Celsius

 NOTE:     left/open and right/close for the pair of symbols.
 ```